 Beacons of Excellence

 In different fields, there are beacons of excellence.
 For advanced military missions, we look to the Special Forces.
-For integrated health care, education, and research, the Mayo Clinic.
+We look to the Mayo Clinic for integrated health care, education, and research.
 For family entertainment and inspiration, the Walt Disney Company.
-For spreading changemaking ideas, TED.
+We look to TED for spreading changemaking ideas.
 For brand management, Procter & Gamble.
-For innovations that push the world toward sustainable energy, Tesla.
+We look to Tesla for innovations that push the world toward sustainable energy.
 For inspired product design, Apple.